 Last Updated on

 It’s time to change the paradigm!
-There are actually lots of things we can do to start investing in our future, even without thousands of dollars to throw into the stock market or a retirement fund.
-With a little education and discipline, we can all start putting a little bit toward our future, and it will make a big difference.
+There are actually lots of things we can do without having thousands to throw into the stock market.
+With a little education and discipline, we can all invest in our future, and it will make a big difference.

 Aside from dabbling into the stock exchange, you can also buy into low-minimum investment mutual funds.
 A mutual fund is a system where a pool of money is gathered from several people and then the funds are used by professional investors.
 In other words, all that money is appropriately invested in stocks and other assets.